brentyJ/EhkoForge/PROJECT_STATUS.md

 ## IN PROGRESS

-*Nothing currently in progress — ingot system complete, ready for real-world testing*
+*Nothing currently in progress — ready for real-world testing*

 ---